 Let me first introduce the concept of Stockholm briefly.
 In August 1973, two bank robbers, in Stockholm held 3 women and a man hostage for a period of 6 days.
 In those six days the hostages developed emotional bonds with their captors and exhibited shocking attitude.
 They not only resisted the attempt made by the police to rescue them but one of the woman hostages later got engaged to one of the kidnappers.
 Psychologists later tried to study the behaviour shown by the Stockholm hostages and termed this phenomenon as ‘Stockholm Syndrome’.

 Psychologists believe that ragging is one example of ‘Social Stockholm Syndrome’.
 In ragging behaviour it is frequently seen that at first the victims are tortured and then they are behaved to in a good way.
 Such psychological technique even breaks the person psychologically (Harsh Agarwal, 2010).

 - When you come to your institute with a bunch of aspirations to achieve, to have new friends, to learn and innovate and you end up in a hostel room being beaten by your seniors.
 It is likely that you will develop fear and an immense helplessness.

-- Traumatic experience is also not very rare.
-Sometimes the traumatic experience of torture, humiliation and insult may lead to permanent damage in one’s psyche.
+- Traumatic experiences are also not very rare.
+Sometimes the traumatic experience of torture, humiliation, and insult may lead to permanent damage in one’s psyche.

-- There are some students who may actually leave the institution due to such negetive experience at the beginning of it.
+- There are some students who may actually leave the institution due to such negative experience at the beginning of it.

 - Serious psychological problem like Depression is also found among ragging victims.
 For example, in a study in 2012 Maia et al. confirmed that factors such as ragging and low social involvement were correlated with depressive symptoms in pre-clinical stage male medical students.
 At a mild level, isolating oneself from society is highly frequent.